mehakagg1313/CodeCamp/README.md

 ## Contributing

-Anyone is welcome to [contribute](.github/CONTRIBUTING.md), however, if you decide to get involved, please take a moment to review the [guidelines](.github/CONTRIBUTING.md) .
+We rely on open-source community for betterment of product and are always open to new contributions, there are plenty of issues to be resolved in our bweb application, Anyone is welcome to [contribute](.github/CONTRIBUTING.md), however, if you decide to get involved, please take a moment to review the [guidelines](.github/CONTRIBUTING.md) .